shaper/ai-image-commander/README.md

 # AI Image Commander (`aic`) CLI Tool

-`aic` is a command-line tool for generating AI images interactively.
-The tool requires a configuration file with your API key and other settings.
-You can set this up manually or use the interactive configuration wizard.
+AI Image Commander, or `aic`, is a command-line tool for generating AI images interactively. `aic` is built with the [AI SDK by Vercel](https://sdk.vercel.ai/) and supports a variety of providers and models.

 ## Installation